devshun/nextjs-layout-config/README.md

 # nextjs-layout-config

-This is a library for managing page layouts in Next.js applications in one place.
+This is a library for managing Per-page Layout in Next.js applications in one place.

 <br />